thon18valentim/drag-shot-unity/README.md

 # drag-shot-unity
-Drag &amp; Shot mechanic for Unity game
+Drag & Shot mechanic for Unity game made by https://youtu.be/Tsha7rp58LI